MadathaGanesh/Wine_Quality_Prediction/README.md

 # Wine_Quality_Prediction

+Tech Stack Used : Python

+Tools Used : Jupiter , Anaconda

  Enhancing Wine Quality Prediction with Machine Learning Algorithms

  In this project,  I aimed to develop a predictive model using linear regression to assess the quality of wine.